artcuddy/project5-foodsnap-backend/TESTING.md

 ![Error found in pep8 validator](./assets/documents/error-pep8-url.png)

+<a href="#top">Back to the top.</a>

 ## Manual Testing
-- Manual Tests were carried out for the URL routes, search and filter functionality, and CRUD functionality.
+- Manual Tests were carried out for the API Endpoints, search and filter functionality, and CRUD functionality.

-### URL route tests
+### API Endpoint Tests

 |   URL Route   | Deployed Check |
 |:-------------:|:--------------:|